livrubyjane/Echosketch/README.md

 A fluid **horizontal comic-strip interface** that displays stories panel by panel with smooth animations using **Framer Motion**.

 ### 2. AI Story Generation
-Uses **Uses Google's Gemini models through the Google Generative AI SDK to expand a simple prompt into a structured 5-panel story arc**, powered by **Google Cloud’s generative AI infrastructure**, to expand a simple prompt into a structured 5-panel story arc.
+Uses **Google's Gemini models through the Google Generative AI SDK to expand a simple prompt into a structured 5-panel story arc**, powered by **Google Cloud’s generative AI infrastructure**, to expand a simple prompt into a structured 5-panel story arc.

 ### 3. Dynamic Art Styles
 Generate story visuals in multiple artistic styles: